Michael (gorilla)

-Michael (March 17, 1973, Cameroon – April 19, 2000) was the first male 'talking' gorilla.
-He had a working vocabulary of over 600 signs in American Sign Language, taught to him by Koko, a female gorilla; Dr. Francine Patterson (to whom the gorillas referred using the sign "penny"); and other staff of Stanford University.
-Michael, an orphan, spent most of his life in Woodside, California, where he became a local celebrity and painter, creating vividly colourful abstract works.
+Michael (March 17, 1973, Cameroon – April 19, 2000) was a male gorilla involved in experiments to teach apes sign language.
+He is alleged to have had a working vocabulary of over 600 signs in American Sign Language, taught to him by Koko, a female gorilla; Francine Patterson; and other staff of Stanford University.
+Michael, an orphan, spent most of his life in Woodside, California, where he became known for painting.
+Both Michael and Koko’s linguistic abilities are widely rejected by specialists, despite popular perception to the contrary.

 Biography

 Michael's parents were killed while he was still a baby.
-According to the movie Koko: Conversation with a Gorilla, his handlers felt that using sign language, he was attempting to relate his mother's death at the hands of poachers.
 At the age of three, he was brought to live with Koko at Stanford.